maladeep/SQL-and-NoSQL-Tasks/README.md

 2. Assuming that the data is too large to be processed in a centralized manner in a relational database, and that it is stored in an ordinary file, produce a decentralised solution which applies MapReduce to the data processing.
 Justify your decisions and all the steps of your solution.
 Use diagrams if required.

+> More detail on report can be available on request.